jonasholfeld/kirby3-many-to-many-field/README.md

 This plugin uses two hooks: the [page.update:after](https://getkirby.com/docs/reference/plugins/hooks/page-update-after) and the [page.delete:before](https://getkirby.com/docs/reference/plugins/hooks/page-delete-before) hook.
 If you use these hooks in your project as well, make sure to rename the hooks and trigger them seperately as described [here](https://getkirby.com/docs/reference/plugins/extensions/hooks#creating-your-own-hooks).

+The README and the example blueprints are based on an Employee-Project relationship commonly used in database systems.

 ![many-to-many-kirby3](https://user-images.githubusercontent.com/282518/122782365-f3b90c80-d2b0-11eb-8428-9b4efecbc713.jpg)

 ## Installation